-I never was the most avid cinema-goer – always preferring the classics to the latest blockbuster – but having grown up surrounded by an exhaustive collection of videos (with its own filing system and catalogue, no less!)
+I’m not the most avid cinema-goer – always preferring the classics to the latest blockbuster – but having grown up surrounded by an exhaustive collection of videos (with its own filing system and catalogue, no less!)
 I still consider myself a film lover of sorts.

 La Cinémathèque française, brainchild of Henri Langlois and Georges Franju, is the national French film archive and its glass façade proudly dominates the Parc de Bercy, on the doorstep of the renovated, rebaptised AccorHotels Arena.
 The current museum building was opened in 2005, following several unfortunate relocations to a number of buildings around the city, including the Palais de Chaillot.